-Steven Arrigg Koh is Associate Professor of Law and R. Gordon Butler Scholar in International Law at Boston University School of Law and a Junior Fellow in the Center for Cultural Sociology at Yale University.
-His research focuses on criminal law, constitutional law, international law, and cultural sociology.
+Steven Arrigg Koh is Professor of Law and R. Gordon Butler Scholar in International Law at Boston University School of Law and a Fellow in the Center for Cultural Sociology at Yale University.
+His research focuses on criminal law, international law, constitutional law and cultural sociology.

-Professor Koh’s interdisciplinary scholarship bridges theory and practice, drawing on sociological theories to deepen institutionally grounded analyses of U.S. federal and international legal systems.
-His research has appeared or is forthcoming in journals such as New York University Law Review, Duke Law Journal Online, Cornell Law Review, Washington University Law Review, Boston University Law Review, Minnesota Law Review, and Fordham Law Review, and was selected for the Michigan Law School Junior Scholars Conference.
-He is a contributor to Just Security and Lawfare law blogs and is a fellow at the Center for Cultural Sociology at Yale University.
-He joins the Boston University School of Law faculty after serving as the Marianne D. Short and Ray Skowyra Sesquicentennial Assistant Professor of Law at Boston College Law School, where he was a winner of the Innovation in Pedagogy Award.
-Previously, he completed a fellowship at Columbia Law School.
+Professor Koh’s interdisciplinary scholarship bridges theory and practice, drawing on sociological frameworks to deepen institutionally grounded analyses of U.S. federal and international legal systems.
+His research has appeared or is forthcoming in law journals such as New York University Law Review, Duke Law Journal Online, Cornell Law Review, Washington University Law Review, Boston University Law Review, Minnesota Law Review, and Fordham Law Review, as well as in sociology journals such as the Annual Review of Law and Social Science and Cultural Sociology.
+His work was selected for the Michigan Law School Junior Scholars Conference and his contributions have appeared in Just Security and Lawfare law blogs.
+In 2025, he was awarded Boston University School of Law’s Michael Melton Award for Excellence in Teaching.
+Previously, he served as the Marianne D. Short and Ray Skowyra Sesquicentennial Assistant Professor of Law at Boston College Law School, where he was a winner of the Innovation in Pedagogy Award, and as a fellow at Columbia Law School.

 Professor Koh is currently a Ph.D. candidate in Sociology at Yale University and earned his J.D. from Cornell Law School, where he served as Senior Article Editor of the Cornell Law Review.
 In 2019, Cornell awarded him the Law School Alumni Exemplary Public Service Award for “commitment to the highest standards of public service.”
 He earned an A.B. cum laude from Harvard College and an M.Phil. in Social and Developmental Psychology from the University of Cambridge, England; he has also completed coursework in Songwriting at Berklee College of Music.
 He speaks conversational Spanish; has studied French, Arabic, and Korean; and is currently a member of the bar in New York, Massachusetts, and Washington, D.C.